renato76/next-movies-frontend/README.md

 ```
 # **Next Movies**

-# **Aim / Goals** 🚀
-The aim of this project was to practice using Next JS with TypeScript, and also to implement and practice using React Testing Library for unit / integration testing.
-I have recently discovered React Query, and I really like the way it allows you to fetch, synchronize, update, and cache data, so I have used this for all API requests in this project.

 # **Overview** ☀️

 I set this project up using Next JS, TypeScript and React JS for the frontend, which consumes an API created with Strapi Headless CMS.